rehan-mateusz/Real_Estates/README.md

 ![HomePageSS1](/ss1.PNG)

 # Real_Estates

-Real estates is a web application for listing real estate and communication between users.
+Real estates is a web application for listing real estate and communication between registered users.

+Guests can:
+- See the list of all offers and filter this list
+- See detailed view of particular offer
+- See all offers of particular user
+- Register an account
+- Log in

+Registered users can:
+- Create their own offers
+- Edit their own offers
+- Delete their own offers
+- Send message to an author of a particular offer
+- Read all received messages
+- Reply to received messages
+- Change profile info
+- Log out

+Admin can:
+- use admin panel (django admin)

 # Requirements
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install packages.
 ```
 $ pip install Python==3.5.3